aramsmith/Tutorial-How-to-deploy-Hyper-V-Server-in-Azure-for-nested-VM-s/README.md

 ### Tasks to perform
 - Create a resource group.
-- Create a VNet to acomodate your Hyper-V VM.
+- Create a VNet to acomodate your Hyper-V VM's.
 - Deploy an Azure VM that is capable to run nested Hyper-V.
 - Configure custom RDP Port.
 - Configure Secure Access via RDP.
 - Configure Hyper-V and NAT Networking.
 - Configure DHCP server for the nested VM's.
-- Deploy your first VM's as nested Virtual Machine.
+- Deploy your first nested Virtual Machine.

 Ready?
 Set & Go!

 ## Deploy Hyper-V VM.
 - Create a new Resource Group.
 You can choose any name.
-- In the resource group deploy a VNet with a range in the 10.x.x.x/24 range (do not use the 192.168.x.x range).
+- In the resource group deploy a VNet with a range in the 10.x.x.x/16 range (do not use the 192.168.x.x range).
+- Deploy a subnet with a 10.x.x.x/24 range (you can alsways add subnets later f.i. to learn site-to-site connectivity etc).
+> Because Microsoft will [retire the default outbound for VM's in a VNet to Internet](https://azure.microsoft.com/en-us/updates/default-outbound-access-for-vms-in-azure-will-be-retired-transition-to-a-new-method-of-internet-access/), I recommend to also deploy a Azure NAT gateway attached to your subnet to have internet access.
 - Create a subnet with the same 10 range.
 - There is no need for an Azure Bastion or Azure Firewall.